astrolabsoftware/spark3D/docs/about.md

 <p align="center"><img width="500" src="https://github.com/astrolabsoftware/spark3D/raw/master/pic/spark3d_newapi.png"/>
 </p>

-spark3D should be viewed as an extension of the Apache Spark framework, and more specifically the Spark SQL module, focusing on the manipulation of three*-dimensional data sets.
+spark3D should be viewed as an extension of the Apache Spark framework, and more specifically the Spark SQL module, focusing on the manipulation of three-dimensional data sets.

 ## Why spark3D?